Pak-China Trade, Investment Ties Grown Rapidly With Advent Of CPEC: Cai Xiliang - UrduPoint

 Pak-China Trade, Investment Ties Grown Rapidly With Advent Of CPEC: Cai Xiliang

-President and Vice Chairman of China Export and Credit Insurance Corp (SINOSURE), Cai Xiliang said on Friday that trade and investment ties between Pakistan and China had grown rapidly with the advent of China Pakistan Economic Corridor (CPEC), which had ushered a new era of development, prosperity and regional connectivity as the flagship of President Xi Jinping's visionary Belt and Road Initiative (BRI)
+President and Vice Chairman of China Export and Credit Insurance Corp (SINOSRE), Cai Xiliang said on Friday that trade and investment ties between Pakistan and China had grown rapidly with the advent of China Pakistan Economic Corridor (CPEC), which had ushered a new era of development, prosperity and regional connectivity as the flagship of President Xi Jinping visionary Belt and Road Initiative (BRI)

 In a meeting with Pakistan Ambassador to China, Moin Ul Haque here, he highlighted that the 70th anniversary of the establishment of diplomatic relations was an important milestone for the Pakistan-China All-Weather Strategic Cooperative Partnership.